oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### With UI Scheme
 1. Integrate API Create Payment Routing transactions to your system.
 [Create Payment Routing - API Docs](https://api-docs.oyindonesia.com/#https-request-create-and-update-payment-routing)
 1. Hit OY!’s API Create Payment Routing transaction
-   1. Insert parameter “need\_frontend” with “FALSE”
+   1. Insert parameter “need\_frontend” with "TRUE"
    1. Choose the list of payment methods to accept the payment.
 You can choose to insert BANK\_TRANSFER, EWALLET, QRIS, and CARDS.
    1. Insert the list of chosen payment methods into the “list\_enable\_payment\_method” parameter.
 You can insert multiple payment methods to let your customer choose the preferred payment method
    1. Choose banks/payment providers (SOF) for each payment method.